Daksh777/windows10-debloat/README.md

 # Warning
 I do not take responsibility for what may happen to your system.
-Please use this at your own risk.
+Please use this at your own risk and make sure you know what you are doing.
+If you need any help, please open a [discussion](https://github.com/Daksh777/windows10-debloat/discussions).
 # What is this project about?
 This project is a collection of various Powershell scripts, apps, and registry tweaks to debloat Windows 10 for better privacy, performance and optimization (I recommend using version 2004).
 # Contribution